 We use and disclose this information in anonymous, aggregated form only, for purposes including statistical analysis and to assist us to improve the functionality and usability of our website.
 You are not individually identified, however we reserve the right to use or disclose this information to try to locate an individual where we reasonably believe that the individual may have engaged in any unlawful or inappropriate activity in connection with our website, or where we are otherwise required or authorised by law to do so.

-A cookie is a small string of information that a website transfers to your browser for identification purposes.
+A cookie is a small string of information that a website transfers to your browser for identification.
 The cookies we use do not identify individual users, although they do identify the user’s internet browser.

 We use cookies to hold anonymous session information.
 This information is used to personalise your current visit to the website, for example to allow the website to remember who you are by keeping server variables linked to your session.

 We only use non-persistent cookies.
-That is, they are held on your browser’s memory only for the duration of your session.
+They are held on your browser’s memory only for the duration of your session.

 Most internet browsers are set to accept cookies.
 If you prefer not to receive them, you can adjust your internet browser to reject cookies, or to notify you when they are being used.
 There are also software products available that can manage cookies for you.
 Rejecting cookies can, however, limit the functionality of our website.